Age-Old Wisdom meets Modern Tools

-In 2019, spring equinox (also called the March equinox or vernal equinox) falls on Wednesday, March 20.
+In 2020, the spring equinox (also called the March equinox or vernal equinox) occurs on Thursday, March 19, which is earlier than it’s been in over a century!
 This event marks the astronomical first day of spring in the Northern Hemisphere.
 Before you try to balance that egg, read this!

 |Year||Spring Equinox (Northern Hemisphere)|